cthoyt/cthoyt.github.io/_posts/2026/2026-09-24-curies-resolver.md

 date: 2026-09-24 13:45:00 +0200
 author: Charles Tapley Hoyt
 tags:
-  - semantic-web
+  - semantic web
-  - curies
+  - CURIEs
   - prefixes
+  - IRIs
-  - iris
+  - URIs
-  - uris
+  - URLs
   - python
+  - prefix maps
 ---

 A resolver is a web application that returns a redirect response for the uniform